midnightfreddie/McpeTool/readme.md

-# MCPE Tool
+# MCPE (Bedrock) Tool

-An offline tool to read and write world data from Minecraft Pocket Edition and Win10 Edition (Bedrock).
-It can also read and write the raw LevelDB keys for Minecraft 9.0.
+An offline tool to read and write world data from Minecraft Bedrock Edition.

 The author has no affiliation with Minecraft, Mojang or Microsoft.